An organization must be a member of the RRCA

 - USATF is named as an additional insured in the master policy, thus meeting their requirements for obtaining a sanction without utilizing their insurance policy.
 This coverage only applies to USATF sanctioned events utilizing the RRCA insurance program.

 Occasionally, a municipality, property owner, or a sponsors requests to become an additional insured under an existing insurance policy.
-These “additional insured certificates” are provided free of charge by submitting a request to Star Insurance.
-Star Insurance will contact you if the additional party cannot be covered as some exclusions may apply.
+These “additional insured certificates” are provided free of charge by submitting a request to the Insurance Management Group (IMG).
+Margaret Mayers, with IMG, will contact you if the additional party cannot be covered as some exclusions may apply.
 Timing companies, police departments, and others cannot be named as additional insured parties, as they should provide proof of their own general business insurance.
-Event management Companies who own more than one event annually may request additional insured certificates, but they must pay the liability premium for each event before making the request for additional certificates.
+Event Management Companies who own more than one event annually may request additional insured certificates, but they must pay the liability premium for each event before making the request for additional insured certificates.

 RRCA Insurance is non-transferable.
 RRCA clubs and race directing companies that assist other organizations with putting on an event may NOT extend insurance coverage to these organizations.
 If the club or race director does not own the race or manage all aspects of the event, it is not an insured event of the club or race directing company.
 In this case, the organization receiving the assistance must join the RRCA as an event member to obtain insurance for their event.
 Race Directing companies may insure an event through the RRCA if they OWN the race and direct all aspects of the race.
 If the race directing company is assisting another organization with elements of an event such as timing or finish line services, this event is not owned by the race directing company and not insured.
 Transferring or selling of the RRCA insurance by race directing companies and running clubs for non-owned events is FRAUD.
 Race directing companies assisting other organizations with their events must instruct that organization to obtain and show proof of event insurance.
 For more information please see below, under “Covered Activities”, or call (703) 525-3890.